UCLH-DHCT/emap/core/README.md

 ## `FOO-config-envs` file

-This file is used by hl7source and emapstar to point to the IDS, UDS, and rabbitmq server.
+Each service has its own configuration file, which is used by the service's `application.properties` file.

 The required envs in this file with example values are found in [emap-core-config-envs.EXAMPLE](emap-core-config-envs.EXAMPLE)